-The 1986 Topps Jerry Rice Rookie Card, #161, is one of the most recognizable football cards of the 1980s.
-The green border is a very memorable design and Jerry Rice went on from his rookie year to smash every lifetime receiving record.
-Even in a more pass-heavy era, Rice’s statistics are still monstrous.
+The 1986 Topps Jerry Rice Rookie Card, #161, is one of the most sought-after football cards of the 1980s.
+Jerry Rice caught for more than 900 yards in his rookie year and went on to smash every lifetime receiving record.
+Even compared to today’s more pass-heavy offenses, his statistics are still monstrous.
 Rice played in the NFL for 20 seasons and had more than 1,000 receiving yards in 14 of them.
-He’s not just considered the best receiver ever, some have gone so as to consider him the best football player ever.
-The rookie card of any hall of fame player has value, but there are some factors in play that make the Jerry Rice rookie exceptionally collectable:
+He’s not just considered the best receiver ever, some have gone so far as to consider him the best football player ever.
+The rookie card of any Hall of Fame player has value, but there are some factors in play that make the Jerry Rice rookie exceptionally collectible:

 - Colored Border: The 1986 Topps set featured a color border instead of the white border that many sets from this era had.
 Colored borders make any blemish on the edge of the card noticeable.
 This makes it very difficult to find gem mint cards from this set.

 - Centering Issues: The 1986 Topps set had centering issues.
-It’s very common to find cards from this set that are very off centered and it’s hard to find cards from this set that are perfect.
-Because of the green border (mentioned above) and the centering problems. perfect Jerry Rice rookies are extremely valuable even though Topps made a lot of these cards.
+It’s very common to find cards from this set that are off-centered.
+Because of the green border and the centering problems, perfect Jerry Rice rookies are extremely valuable even though Topps made a lot of these cards.

 1986 Topps Football Set Details

-!986 Topps football cards are not rare, but they were printed on thing cardstock and the green border makes any damage visible.
-This set also suffers from centering issues, which drives up the value of well-centered mint cards.
+!986 Topps football cards are not rare, but they were printed on thin cardstock and the green border makes any damage visible.
+This set also suffers from centering issues, which drive up the value of well-centered mint cards.

 1986 Topps Jerry Rice (#161) Card Details